 Gastrono-me – The team here pride themselves in creating simple dishes inspired by their childhoods and from their travels.

-Ummm – did I mention there’s a brewery?
+Ummm – did I also mention there’s a brewery?
 That does tours?
 With tasting?

 Getting to Bury St Edmunds